hello-davis/PowerShell/README.md

 # PowerShell

-I've found over the years that I've created PowerShell scripts to make administration of different tasks easier.
+This is a collection PowerShell scripts I've created and cobbled together to make administration of different tasks easier.

 host_selection_GUI.ps1